 Jaxom grew up as the ward of Lord Warder Lytol, an ex-dragonrider.
 While Lytol was by no means abusive, suffice to say that growing up with an Empty Shell for a father substitute did not make life easy for Jaxom.

 Ace Pilot: McCaffrey based her dragon riders' personalities and physical characteristics on real-life fighter pilots.

 Action Girl: Female dragonriders in general — Moreta, Sorka, and Mirrim, in particular.

 Agony of the Feet: Menolly gets caught out during Threadfall and runs the skin off the bottoms of her feet (after wearing through the soles of her shoes) trying to reach shelter.
 She's spotted and rescued by a dragon and rider.
 Years later, she comments that her feet are still unusually sensitive.

 A.I.
-Is a Crapshoot: Averted with AIVAS, who is basically an anti-HAL.
-Not only does he help free Pern from thread forever, he commits suicide afterwards so that the people of Pern won't become dependent on him.
+Is a Crapshoot: Averted with AIVAS, who is the anti-HAL 9000.
+Not only does he help free Pern from thread forever, he commits suicide rather than let the people of Pern become dependent on him.

 Alien Blood: Pernese native animals have green, copper-based blood.

 Alien Sky: The Red Star, of course, but Pern also has two moons.
 Plus, Pern is far enough away from Earth that the night sky would look very different, with none of the familiar constellations.
 A few references in The Skies of Pern do make it clear that at least some of the same stars are visible, though naturally from a completely different perspective.